 '''

 @PlanningEntity(...)

 public class CloudProcess ... {

-'''

-'''

 private int requiredCpuPower;

 private int requiredMemory;

 private int requiredNetworkBandwidth;

 private CloudComputer computer;

 ... // getters

-@PlanningVariable(...)

-@ValueRange(type = ValueRangeType.FROM_SOLUTION_PROPERTY, solutionProperty = "computerList"
+@PlanningVariable(valueRangeProviderRefs = {"computerRange"})

 public CloudComputer getComputer() {

 return computer;

+}

 public void setComputer(CloudComputer computer) {

 computer = computer;

 }

+//

 // Complex methods

-public CloudProcess clone() {

-CloudProcess clone = new CloudProcess();

-clone.id = id;

-clone.requiredCpuPower = requiredCpuPower;

-clone.requiredMemory = requiredMemory;

-clone.requiredNetworkBandwidth = requiredNetworkBandwidth;

-clone.computer = computer;

-return clone;
+//

+. . .

 }

-}

 '''

-The values that Planner can choose from for the field computer, are retrieved from a method on the Solution implementation: cloudBalance.getComputerList() which returns a list of all computers in the current data set.
-We tell Planner about this by using the annotation @ValueRange.
+The values that Planner can choose from for the field computer, are retrieved from a method on the Solution implementation: CloudBalance.getComputerList() which returns a list of all computers in the current data set.
+We tell Planner about this by using the valueRangeProviderRefs property.